Drew Waters Preview, Player Props: Royals vs. Red Sox

 Drew Waters At The Plate

-- Waters is hitting .228 with six doubles, five triples, eight home runs and 20 walks.
+- Waters is batting .228 with six doubles, five triples, eight home runs and 21 walks.

-- Waters has driven in a run in 20 games this season (28.2%), including five games with more than one RBI (7.0%).
+- Waters has driven in a run in 20 games this year (27.8%), including five games with more than one RBI (6.9%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.